ejosborn/ejosborn/README.md

 I have experience in frameworks: NodeJS, ReactJS, Vue.js, and Flask.

-I'm currently learning Golang and plan on creating a few projects to become more confident!
+I'm currently learning Golang and plan on creating a few projects to become more proficient and confident!